Meeco/docs/guides/credential-schemas.md

 **Request**

 * Id – ID of the Credential Schema
-* Version – Version of the Credential Schema
+* Version – Version of the credential schema

-**Responses**
+**Response**

-Returns JSON schema for a credential schema
+Returns JSON schema for a credential schema.